SDayneko/optoelectronics/README.md

 Also, change the size of the Si-photodiode ("si_p_area") and size of active area of device ("dev_area")

-3. Use the performance_PV.py script to measure and calculate the performance of LEDs.
+3. Use the performance_PV.py script to measure and calculate the performance of PVs and power of source.
 All data will be saved in a csv-file.

 ## License